Book Category: Adult nonfiction (Olympics), Children’s Picture Books

 I encourage students to read, write, draw, and try to fulfill their dreams.
 I never thought that I would write a book and get it published.
 If I can, I believe students and other adults can too.

-Generally $195 plus mileage.
+Generally $95 – 195 plus mileage, depending upon the length of the program.
 Libraries collaborating with each other or other organizations receive a significant discount for multiple presentations.